prividentity/PrivateIdentity-Oldd/NodeJS-Predict-Endpoint.md

 ![Postman User Interface](https://github.com/openinfer/PrivateIdentity/blob/master/images/Postman%20UI.png)
 2. Download the package located here "".
 Unzip the file for Postman to import it.

-3. Import the package into Postman using the import feature and select the .json that has the API calls stored on it.
+3. Import the package into Postman using the import feature and select the .json that has the API calls.

-4. The API calls are located on the left hand side of the screen, these address the different modalities and whether you are predicting or enrolling.
+4. The left hand side of the screen contains the API calls necessary to predict and enroll a variety of modaliies.

-5. Select the API call you want to address, and then go over to the "body" tab in the center of the screen.
+5. Select the relevant API call and then go over to the "body" tab in the center of the screen.

 6. Select the files you want to address.
-The package will have a test set of images, and a test voice file you can try enrolling and predicting with.
+Use the files with a .jpg suffix for face or a .wav suffix for voice.

-7. Once the files are selected, you can now send the request by clicking the top right button, and the response is located at the bottom of the screen.
+7. After file selection, process the request by clicking the "send" button.